A few notes on the asymptotic behavior of Rademacher random multiplicative functions: Introduction

-Let us provide some details concerning Wintner's results.
-Using the theory of Dirichlet series, Wintner showed that $\sum_{\ell}\te_\ell\ell^{-s}$ is almost always convergent for $\text{Real}(s)>1/2$.
-He further showed that, for all $\varepsilon>0$, both $\sum_{\ell\leq n}\te_\ell=O(n^{1/2+\varepsilon})$ and $\sum_{\ell\leq n}\te_\ell\not=O(n^{1/2-\varepsilon})$ hold almost everywhere, leading to the egregious statement that “the Riemann Hypothesis is almost surely true”.
-The study of random multiplicative functions has flourished in recent years, most notably with work of Harper (e.g., \cite{Har13, HNR15, Har19, Har20, Har21, Har23}).
-We refer the reader to \cite[Section 2]{Har13} and the introduction of \cite{Har19}, \cite{Har21} for a meticulous overview of this subject.
+In particular Wintner's showed that, for all $\varepsilon>0$, both $\sum_{\ell\leq n}\te_\ell=O(n^{1/2+\varepsilon})$ and $\sum_{\ell\leq n}\te_\ell\not=O(n^{1/2-\varepsilon})$.
+This is considered as evidence for the validity the Riemann Hypothesis.
+Random multiplicative functions have been studied extensively in recent years, most notably by of Harper (e.g., \cite{Har13, HNR15, Har19, Har20, Har21, Har23}).
+We refer the readers to \cite[Section 2]{Har13} and the introduction of \cite{Har19,Har21} for a comprehensive overview of this subject.

-A classical question of interest which attracted a lot of attention is to understand the distribution and the sizes of the partial sums $S_n=\sum_{\ell=1}^n\te_\ell$.
+A classical question which attracted a lot of attention is to understand the distribution of the the partial sums $S_n=\sum_{\ell=1}^n\te_\ell$.
 It is a natural guiding conjecture that the central limit theorem (CLT) holds, namely that

 in distribution, where $a$ is the density of $\text{SF}$ ($a=\frac{6}{\pi^2}$) and $\cN(0,a)$ is the normal distribution with zero mean and variance $a$.
 However S. Chatterjee suggested that this should not hold.
-Chatterjee’s conjecture (expressed in [25]), was proved by Harper \cite{[17]}, using an intricate conditioning argument.
-It is now a direct consequence of a more recent breakthrough work by Harper \cite{Har20} on Helson’s conjecture that, in fact,
+Chatterjee’s conjecture (see \cite{[25]}), was proved by Harper \cite{[17]}, using an intricate conditioning argument.
+It is now a direct consequence of a more recent breakthrough work by Harper \cite{Har20} that, in fact,